Stocks are volatile. And a big reason they’ll remain volatile is because of where a stock’s value comes from.

 Bonds preserve capital.
 They hence make the capital preservation part of your portfolio.

 If you want complete preservation of capital, growth cannot come.
 If you want growth, you must accept volatility.
-You must accept it because that is the only way to outpace inflation in the long run.
+You must accept it because that is the only way to outrun inflation in the long run.

 In the span of 48 hours in and around that spike, LJMIX had lost 82% of its more than $700 million in investor assets, failing to strike an NAV for several days as the manager, clearing firms, the exchange, and regulators tried to sift through the trades.
 It was the investment manager equivalent of a suicide, overdosing on the tempting drug of an investing free lunch.